Martchus/syncthingtray/README.md

   will be opened in the regular web browser anyways.

 ### Troubleshooting KDE integration
-All KDE integrations are only provided for KDE 5.
-At this point they will not work under KDE 6.
-Porting to KDE 6 is in the works and a build against KF6 is possible.
-However, there is more work required because compatibility was severely broken by KF6 and https://develop.kde.org/docs/plasma/widget/porting_kf6 only covers a fraction of the breakage.
+All KDE integrations are provided for KDE 5 and 6.
+The Qt version you have built Syncthing Tray against must match the KDE version you want to build the integrations for.

 If the Dolphin integration or the Plasmoid does not work, check whether the files for those components have been installed in the right directories.